cosinekitty/astronomy/source/csharp/README.md

 | [`Observer`](#Observer) | `observer` | The geographic location of a point on or near the surface of the Earth. |
 | [`EquatorEpoch`](#EquatorEpoch) | `equdate` | Selects the date of the Earth's equator in which to express the equatorial coordinates.
 The caller may select `EquatorEpoch.J2000` to use the orientation of the Earth's equator at noon UTC on January 1, 2000, in which case this function corrects for precession and nutation of the Earth as it was at the moment specified by the `time` parameter.
 Or the caller may select `EquatorEpoch.OfDate` to use the Earth's equator at `time` as the orientation. |

-**Returns:** An equatorial vector from the center of the Earth to the specified location on (or near) the Earth's surface.
+**Returns:** The position and velocity of the given geographic location, relative to the center of the Earth.

 <a name="Astronomy.ObserverVector"></a>
 ### Astronomy.ObserverVector(time, observer, equdate) &#8658; [`AstroVector`](#AstroVector)